-CSIS 206 Advanced Programming in Visual Basic (2-4) 4
+CSIS 206 Adv Programming in Visual Basic

 A second course in Visual Basic Programming.
-Topics include: VB Data Files, Accessing Databases, Active-X Controls, Collections and Classes, Dynamic Link Libraries, VB for Applications, Graphics, Data Validation and Error Trapping, and Internet Programming.
+Topics include: VB Data Files, Accessing Databases, Active-X Controls, Collections and Classes, Dynamic Link Libraries, VB for Applications, Graphics, Data Validation and Error Trapping and Internet Programming.
+(2-4)

-CSIS 230 Object-Oriented Programming In C++ (2-4) 4
+CSIS 230 Object-Oriented Programming

-Introduction to object-oriented software development.
-Topics include objects and classes, operator overloading, inheritance, pointers, files and streams, virtual functions, templates, and applications to graphics programming.
+Introduction to object-oriented software development, using the Java programming language.
+Topics include objects and classes, inheritance, input/output streams, exception handling, collections, graphical user interfaces, threads, and graphics programming.
 Group programming projects.
-Fall and winter terms.
+(2-4)

-Prerequisite: CSIS 110 or Engr 104.
+Prerequisite: CSIS 110 OR ENGR 104

-CSIS 238 Computer Logic Design (3-3) 4
+CSIS 238 Computer Logic Design

 Introduction to the building blocks of digital computer design.
 Application of Boolean Algebra to the synthesis of logic circuits from logic elements.
 The design and implementation of combinational and sequential circuits.
 Understanding of hardware operations in a simple computer in terms of register transfer language.
-This course is the same as Engr 238; credit will only be given for one of these courses.
-Winter term of odd-numbered years.
+This course is the same as Engr 238; credit will only be give for one of these courses.
+(3-3)